 Born in 1930 in New York City, Cole’s work has deep roots in the Abstract Expressionist movement that surrounded him as a youth.
 As his art career gained momentum in the 1970s amidst the Pop Art and Minimalist movements, Cole explored independent directions in abstraction.
 Rejecting artwork that responded only to formal concerns or trends, Cole expressed political and cultural content through color, brushstroke, and texture.
 His work has been covered in publications and papers including Art Forum, Art Magazine, the Seattle Times, and many others.

 Exploring the decades of Cole’s work takes the viewer on a journey through the artist’s life against the backdrop of multiple wars, decades of global travel, the continual cycles of political polarization; constant in Cole’s work over the years is enduring respect for the natural world and ancient history.
-The sinuous beauty of wild rivers is shown in the monumental 1974’s Some River, a response to early Congressional acts to protect water systems.
-Reagan-era politics and nuclear buildup was explored in Cole’s infamous 1980s series of chicken paintings, where chickens often symbolized the follies and frailties of humanity, such as 1981’s Fowl Play.
+The sinuous beauty of wild rivers is shown in the monumental painting from 1974, Some River, a response to early Congressional acts to protect water systems.
+Reagan-era politics and nuclear buildup was explored in Cole’s infamous 1980s series of chicken paintings, where chickens symbolized the follies and frailties of humanity, such as 1981’s Fowl Play.
 The 90s and recent decades are seen through Cole’s highly textured paintings of shapes, symbols, lines and colors aggregated from years of global travel, such as 2006’s Sampad, which reflects the impression of a crumbling, weathered wall covered in decades of graffiti.